List of Columbus Crew head coaches

 A memorial dedicated to Tom Fitzgerald at Historic Crew Stadium.
 Fitzgerald is the winningest head coach in Crew history.

 The Columbus Crew is a professional soccer team in the United States.
 The team is a member of the Eastern Conference of Major League Soccer, the top professional soccer league of the United States and Canada.
 The Crew has had nine different head coaches since joining the league in 1996, one of whom served only in an interim capacity.
-Timo Liekoski, the only Finnish head coach in MLS history, was the first head coach in 1996, but started 6–16 with just 14 points in its first 22 games, lowest in the league by seven points, and was fired midseason to be replaced by Tom Fitzgerald, who would lead the Crew to the playoffs, amassing 7 wins, 2 draws, and a single loss after taking over for Timo Liekoski.
+Timo Liekoski, the only Finnish head coach in MLS history, was the first head coach in 1996, but started 6–16 with just 14 points in its first 22 games, lowest in the league by seven points, and was fired midseason to be replaced by Tom Fitzgerald, who would lead the Crew to the playoffs, amusing 7 wins, 2 draws, and a single loss after taking over for Timo Liekoski.

 Tom Fitzgerald would take the Crew to the finals of the 1998 Lamar Hunt U.S. Open Cup.
 Fitzgerald is the club's leader in career wins (86) and playoff wins (nine), and is tied with Gregg Berhalter for first in playoff appearances (four).
 On May 17, 2001, it was announced that Fitzgerald would be let go by the team.

 Greg Andrulis, who replaced Tom Fitzgerald as head coach on an interim basis after the firing of Fitzgerald, became the full-time head coach of the Crew on Oct.
 25, 2001.
 He achieved a significant milestone by leading the Columbus Crew to their first major tournament victory in 2002, winning the Lamar Hunt U.S. Open Cup.
 In 2004, under Andrulis' guidance, the team won the Supporters' Shield for having the best regular-season record, while also winning an individual award; MLS Coach of the Year, the first time a Crew head coach won the honor.
 However, Andrulis, who had been with the team since 1997 as an assistant, was fired during the halfway point of the 2005 season, with assistant coach Robert Warzycha taking over for the remainder of the season on an interim basis.